giorgio40/giorgio40/README.md

 - 👯 I’m looking to collaborate on anything.
 - 🤔 I’m looking for help with any advice you can give me.
 - 💬 Ask me about React, Javascript, HTML, CSS, python, Java
 - 📫 How to reach me: ...
-I can be reached at georgehatzigeorgio@gmail.com or georgehatzigeorgio@zohomail.com
+I can be reached at georgehatzigeorgio@gmail.com
 - ⚡ Fun fact: ...
 I am a former chef so I can cook too! ;)